 Why is a monitor better than a laptop screen?

 Laptop displays are not necessarily of greater quality, though they frequently have a higher pixel density to fit as many pixels as possible into the laptop’s frame.
-Adding, this is where the clearer photographs come from, or at least half of them.
+Additionally, this is where the clearer photographs come from, or at least half of them.

 Can you use the laptop as a monitor via HDMI?